virtouso/CppGame/README.md

 # GoGame
-just get a little deeper with cpp
+just get a little deeper with Go